 Buying a Home in Hunters Creek

-Buying in Hunters Creek can be attractive for buyers who want more attainable pricing than some west Orlando luxury markets, but still want a community with convenience and strong residential appeal.
+Buying in Hunters Creek can be attractive for people who want more attainable pricing than some west Orlando luxury markets, but still want a community with convenience and strong residential appeal.

 Important buyer questions:

-Because the report shows a median of 58 days to sell and most homes selling below asking, buyers should be prepared but not panic.
+Because current data shows a median of 58 days to sell and most homes selling below asking, you should be prepared but not panic.
 This is the kind of market where good analysis matters.

 Selling a Home in Hunters Creek